-Instream Leasing
+Instream Leasing =

+In broad terms, the phrase water marketing includes the buying, selling, or leasing of water rights.
 Instream leasing has been one of the more common examples of water marketing in Montana over the last two decades.

 In 1989, in response to drought conditions that left some streams dry and killed fish, the Legislature passed a bill to allow the Department of Fish, Wildlife and Parks (DFWP) to lease consumptive water rights for instream flows for terms up to 10 years.